B9UU/b9uu/README.md

 - Reverse-engineer web and mobile APIs (HMAC signatures, GraphQL, anti-bot bypasses) — no Playwright, no headless browsers
 - Build production-grade scrapers in Python (`curl_cffi`, `httpx`, `Pydantic`) with proxy rotation and CAPTCHA solving
 - Write backend services in Go: REST APIs, job scheduling, concurrent data pipelines
+- Build full-stack apps in TypeScript with Next.js, React, and Tailwind (Supabase, Node.js)
 - Deploy and maintain tools on Fly.io and Apify that run daily with minimal intervention

 ---